galtproject/galtproject-docs/en/Whitepaper.md

 ### Property protection
 In the territories not related to existing states, owners must provide protection of property themselves.
 For this purpose, they must create Homeowners Community (a detailed description of the communities is provided in the corresponding section).
 The owners create a regular tariff in the community and replenish the multisig with ETH, DAI, or any ERC20.
 These funds are used to pay for the services of the private police or army that provides physical protection for land and real estate.

-## Creating property records, disputes resolution and use cases in Private property registries

-### Creating Private property registry
-Anyone can create a private registry using the smart contract factory by paying a fee in ETH or GALT.
-The private registry Owner has the ability to create tokens with geographic coordinates and other data without any restriction and double ownership check.
-Tokens can be created for commercial purposes, as digital objects representing the right of ownership, lease rights, leasing agreements, shares in co-op, membership rights, etc. As well as for the self-government of property owners.
-In this case, the token gives the right to make a decision and vote in the created Community of Homeowners.
-The purpose and legal meaning of the token is fully determined by agreement with the Owner of the Private registry, as an individual or legal entity.

-### Creating property records
-In the case of using a private registry, operations to create token for land plot, house, appartment or office is carried out by the Owner of the registry or by those who have been given the corresponding rights by the Owner.
-Once created, the token can be transferred.

-### Updating property records
-In this case, the geographical and other data of the token are changed by the approval of the changes by the Token Holder and the Owner of the private registry.
-In the same way, if necessary, the token can be destroyed(burned).

-### Private registries general architecture

-### Private registries Governance

-### Private registries Commission

 ## Decentralized registry Governance
 The described system of smart contracts has a large number of parameters that require changes (depending on the current situation) as well as updating the code.
 These actions should be as decentralized as possible and at the same time carried out in the interests of the majority of participants.
 <p align="center"> <img src="https://github.com/galtproject/galtproject-docs/blob/master/images/Artboard5.png" alt="Decentralized governance"/></p>